-Trump-Cohen Legal Saga: What Laws Were Broken?
+Trump-Cohen Legal Saga: Which Laws Were Broken?

 what law did trump and cohen break